Minority Teaching Fellows Program

 - be at least a half-time graduate student enrolled in courses creditable to teacher certification, and

 - possess a 2.50 cumulative grade point average or higher if required if required by the teacher education program at the student’s institution of higher education

 - not be a licensed teacher

 - a 250 word essay on “Why I Chose Teaching as a Profession”, and

-- a list of extracurricular activities, and
+- a list of extracurricular and leadership activities, and